aisbergg/python-docker-compose-templer/README.md

 ### Examples

 Examples can be found in the [`examples`](examples) directory.
 There are three stacks defined, one global stack and two user stacks.
 The user stacks define a _Nextloud_ and _Redis_ service.
 Both stacks depend on the global one, meaning those share a global _MariaDB_ and a reverse proxy.
-To run this example execute the following command inside the `examples/` directory: `docker_compose_templer -f stack-global.yml stack-user1.yml stack-user2.yml`
+To run this example execute the following command inside the `examples/` directory: `docker-compose-templer -f stack-global.yml stack-user1.yml stack-user2.yml`

 ## Extra Jinja2 Filters